Russia to make Sputnik V vaccine in Italy; a 1st in EU - WTMJ

 With a global shortage of COVID-19 vaccines, some experts say boosting the use of vaccines made by China and Russia could offer a quicker way to increase the global supply.
 Others note that Russia’s push to export its vaccine around the world may be driven by political interests.

+“EMA did not allow such statements about any other vaccine.
+Such comments are inappropriate and undermine credibility of EMA and its review process.
+Vaccines and EMA should be above and beyond politics,” Sputnik V’s official Twitter account said Tuesday.

+An EMA spokesperson told The Associated Press in written comments that the agency “will assess Sputnik V’s compliance with the usual EU standards and any recommendation will be based on the strength of the scientific evidence on the vaccine’s safety, quality and efficacy, and nothing else.”

-The EU commission does not at this stage have plans for a collective purchase of Sputnik doses, relying instead on deals already made with other manufacturers.
-But it has made clear that member states are entitled to reach separate agreements as long as they don’t compete with the commission’s advance purchase agreements for 2 billion doses.
+The EU commission does not now have plans for a collective purchase of Sputnik doses, relying instead on deals already made with other vaccine manufacturers.
+But it has made clear that member states are entitled to reach separate agreements as long as they don’t compete with the commission’s advance purchases of 2 billion vaccine doses.

-The Russian Direct Investment Fund that bankrolled the vaccine and markets it abroad has said that the production of Sputnik V will span several countries, including India, South Korea, Brazil, China, Turkey, Iran, as well as Belarus and Kazakhstan.
-Some manufacturers abroad have produced trial batches of the Russian vaccine, but there are few indications they have so far produced any large amounts of the shot.
+The Russian Direct Investment Fund that bankrolled the vaccine and markets it abroad has said the production of Sputnik V will span several countries, including India, South Korea, Brazil, China, Turkey, as well as Belarus and Kazakhstan and possibly Iran.

+Kazakhstan manufactured 90,000 doses of the vaccine last month but there are few indications any large amounts of the vaccine have been produced outside of Russia so far.

 — Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak